YvesIraguha/send_it_challenge/README.md

 `PUT /parcels/<parcelID>/status`: Change the status of the parcel delivery order.

-`PUT /parcels/<parcelID>/presentLocation`:Change the presentLocation of a parcle delivery order.
+`PUT /parcels/<parcelID>/presentLocation`:Change the presentLocation of a parcel delivery order.

 `POST /users/signup`: Register a user .